newhavenrb/conferences/13_Cruft_and_Technical_Debt_A_Long_View.md

 ## Supply Chains
 _...Supply chain management_

-When we first built cars, vertical integration was the choosen method Over time, vertical integration gives way to integrated systems This means we ended up with more stable and reliable supply chain
+When we first built cars, vertical integration was the chosen method Over time, vertical integration gives way to integrated systems This means we ended up with more stable and reliable supply chain